 Two mobile gaming behemoths sit at the top of our power rankings: The Asus ROG G752 and the Acer Predator 17.
 Both are massive machines with top-end hardware, but it’s the little touches that push Acer’s newcomer past the tried-and-true G752.

 They aren’t the only options for mobile gaming, however.
 Gaming peripheral manufacturer Razer has been updating the Blade series into a portable powerhouse over the last few years.
 Finally, if you don’t have a few grand to throw at a laptop, the Dell Inspiron 15 7000 provides modest gaming performance at wallet-friendly $800.

 A better question than “what is the Acer doing right?” is “what isn’t the Acer doing right?”
-Its performance, powered by an Intel Core i7-6700HQ, 32GB of RAM, and a GTX 980M, excels in every one of our test areas, and even its hard drives take home top marks.
+Its performance, powered by an Intel Core i7-6700HQ, 32GB of RAM, and Nvidia GTX graphics, excels in every one of our test areas, and even its hard drives take home top marks.